Photograph: Brett Stevens

 - 4 slices honey-roast ham

 Preheat the grill to high.
 First make a béchamel sauce: melt the butter in a pan and add the flour; cook gently for 2-3 minutes.
 Gradually add the milk and simmer, whisking continuously, for 2 minutes, until thickened.
 Remove the pan from the heat.
-Season, add the nutmeg, stir in 50g of the Gruyère and set aside.
+Season, add a generous grating of nutmeg, stir in 50g of the Gruyère and set aside.

 Lay the bread on a large baking sheet and lightly toast on one side under the grill.